Cruise

 But it is only the beginning of a chain of illnesses that will later lead the health authorities to launch a wide-ranging investigation to trace every possible contact.

-On that 24 April his wife, also Dutch (69 years old), who had been in close contact with Case 1 and complained of gastrointestinal symptoms, also disembarked at St Helena.
-Her condition will worsen during the plane journey to Johannesburg, South Africa, on 25 April.
+Also disembarking at St Helena on 24 April was his wife, also Dutch (69 years old), who had been in close contact with Case 1 and complained of gastrointestinal symptoms.
+Her condition worsens during the plane trip to Johannesburg, South Africa, on 25 April.

 He died in the emergency room on 26 April.